 16 – 19 Bursary

 This is a guaranteed bursary of up to £1,200 per year plus any course equipment to assist vulnerable learners.

 Young learners in the following groups may apply:

 - Care leavers

-- Receive Income Support or Universal Credit in your own right
+- Receive Income Support or Universal Credit because they are financially supporting themselves

 If you require any course equipment, the total cost of this equipment will be paid to you in addition to your overall £1200 bursary.
 The £1200 bursary will be divided into the number of weeks your course lasts and paid to you weekly in arrears based on attendance of over 90%.

 Travel and equipment payments are made on a monthly basis on the last working day of the month starting in October, based on a satisfactory attendance of over 90%

 If you wish to apply for financial support you should: Check you meet the eligibility criteria Listed above or contact Learner Services for advice.